-Essays earning a score of 4 inadequately develop a position on the extent to which government should be responsible for fostering green practices.
+Essays earning a score of 4 inadequately develop a position that identifies the key issues associated with the locavore movement and examines their implications for the community.
 They develop their position by synthesizing at least two sources, but the evidence or explanations used may be inappropriate, insufficient, or less convincing.
-The sources may dominate the student's attempts at development, the link between the argument and the sources may be weak, or the student may misunderstand, misrepresent, or oversimplify the sources.
+The sources may dominate the student's attempts at development; the link between the argument and the sources may be weak; or the student may misunderstand, misrepresent, or oversimplify the sources.
 The prose generally conveys the student's ideas but may be less consistent in controlling the elements of effective writing.

-3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in developing a position on the extent to which government should be responsible for fostering green practices.
+3 Essays earning a score of 3 meet the criteria for a score of 4 but demonstrate less success in developing a position that identifies the key issues associated with the locavore movement and examines their implications for the community.
 They are less perceptive in their understanding of the sources, or their explanation or examples may be particularly limited or simplistic.
 The essays may show less maturity in control of writing.